dufflinux/duff-linux/wayfire/skel/README.md

 Note: To maintain the configuration of the live iso, during install, choose local instead of network install.

 During install, add your user to the storage group.
 That way udiskie will automount disks.

-# NEWS

-- Brave browser is now the default browser;

-- d77-welcome script available and corrected;

 ## 1st run: